Leonid Kravchuk: Later life and death

+Kravchuk had heart surgery in June 2021, missing celebrations of Constitution Day held on 29 June of that year.
 On 10 May 2022, a family member told the Ukrainian News Agency that Kravchuk had died at the age of 88, after a long illness.
-His death was also confirmed by unnamed officials in Kyiv, as well as Andriy Yermak, head of Ukrainian President Volodymyr Zelenskyy's office.
-He died a week after Belarus's Stanislav Shushkevich, another signatory to the Belovezh Accords, died in Minsk.
-On 11 May, President Zelenskyy issued a decree establishing the Kravchuk Prize in his memory.
+His death was also confirmed by unnamed officials in Kyiv, as well as Andriy Yermak, head of Ukrainian president Volodymyr Zelenskyy's office.
+Zelenskyy paid tribute to Kravchuk, calling him not just a historical figure but "a man who knew how to find wise words and to say them so that all Ukrainians would hear them."
+He was the last surviving signatory of the Belovezha Accords, following Yeltsin's 2007 death and a week after the death of Shushkievich.

-His funeral ceremony took place on 17 May at the Ukrainian House in Kyiv, and was attended by President Zelenskyy and First Lady Olena Zelenska as well as three former presidents of Ukraine: Leonid Kuchma, Viktor Yushchenko and Petro Poroshenko.
-In addition, guests included his wife Antonina, Mayor Vitali Klitschko of Kyiv, Defence Minister Oleksii Reznikov and former politicians Oleksandr Kuzmuk, Oleksandr Moroz and Mustafa Dzhemilev.
+Kravchuk's funeral took place on 17 May at the Ukrainian House in Kyiv, and was attended by Zelenskyy and First Lady Olena Zelenska as well as three former presidents of Ukraine: Kuchma, Yushchenko and Petro Poroshenko.
+In addition, guests included his wife Antonina, mayor of Kyiv Vitali Klitschko, Defence Minister Oleksii Reznikov and former politicians Oleksandr Kuzmuk, Oleksandr Moroz and Mustafa Dzhemilev.
 He was buried at Baikove Cemetery.

-Personal life

-Kravchuk married Antonina Mykhailivna Mishura in 1957.
-She rarely attended official events with her husband.

-Kravchuk and his wife had one child, Oleksandr Leonidovych Kravchuk (born 1959), president of the State Company "Nafkom-Ahro" and the former FC Nafkom Brovary.
-Kravchuk had two grandchildren and one great-granddaughter.
-After Kravchuk stopped working for the Ukrainian state, he lived in a state-owned dacha in Koncha-Zaspa.